 Day in Islamabad to finalize trekking permits with the Ministry of Tourism.
 Evening free.

 Day 03 - Islamabad - Chilas:

-After breakfast, drive to Chilas along the Karakoram Highway (KKH), the 500-kilometre legendary route that winds its way through the Himalayan, Hindu Kush and Karakoram mountains.
+After breakfast, drive to Chilas along the Karakoram Highway (KKH), the 500-kilometer legendary route that winds its way through the Himalayan, Hindu Kush and Karakoram mountains.
 Construction of the highway, known as the eighth wonder of the world, was a joint venture between Pakistan and China, took 20 years to complete and cost the lives of about 850 workers.
 Meals and overnight at hotel.
-(500 km, 12-hour drive in air-conditioned bus)
+(500 km, 12-hour drive in the air-conditioned bus)

 Day 04 - Chilas - Chatorkhan: